typst/packages/packages/preview/wrap-indent/0.1.0/README.md

 ## References

-You can find my original writeup here for some more context: \
+You can find my original writeup here for more context: \
 <https://typst.app/project/r5ogFas7lj7E48iHw_M4yh>

-And also see the original GitHub issue that prompted me to make this: \
+And also see the GitHub issue that prompted me to make this: \
 <https://github.com/typst/typst/issues/1921>